 LFO is configured differently with Download Delivery.
 If you're using Download Delivery, don't add this behavior.
 Instead, use the Origin Object Size settings in the Content Characteristics behavior.

-Entity Tags (Etag).
-An ETag is an HTTP header used for cache validation and conditional requests from a client for an object.
+An Entity Tag (ETag) is an HTTP header used for cache validation and conditional requests from a client for an object.
 Your origin server needs to include these in responses to a request.
+The returned Etag can't be weak.
 You can optionally include the Validate Entity Tag (ETag) behavior in your rule to validate Etags.

-Byte-range requests.
-These occur when a client asks your origin for a portion of the requested file.
+Byte-range requests occur when a client asks your origin for a portion of the requested file.
 Your origin server needs to include the

 Accept-Ranges: bytesheader in a response to a request.